mayflower/sc-graph-rag/README.md

 1. **Index documents**: The system processes text files in the `input` directory, extracting entities and relationships to build a knowledge graph.
 2. **Query the graph**: The system supports both global and local search methods to answer questions about the healthcare products.
+3. **Create statistics**: The system generates statistics about the knowledge graph, such as the number of entities and relationships.
-3. **Visualize the knowledge graph**: The system generates a visual representation of the entities and relationships in the knowledge graph.
+4. **Visualize the knowledge graph**: The system generates a visual representation of the entities and relationships in the knowledge graph.

 ## Project Structure